3liz/lizmap-web-client/tests/qgis-projects/tests/print_in_project_projection.md

 * [ ] Check the extent of the map in the PDF corresponds to the rectangle drawn with the print tool It could be 1 to 3 % different, but not 20%
 * [ ] Check a green line (or point) is visible in the Overview map in the PDF
-* [ ] Refresh the map, do not change the variable `lizMap.config.options.printInProjectProjection` in the console, and re-test.
-The line must have a wrong size